IbrahimaAmadouDiallo/IbrahimaAmadouDiallo/README.md

 - Forecasting
 - Software implementation

-Feel free to reach out if you need support on a specific project.
+Please, feel free to reach out if you need support on a specific project.

 ---